knonode/TheValidathor/README.md

 While custom-made block-building bots are possible regardless of the distribution model, using prepaid assets randomized in time and/or amount should help mitigate their advantage.
 Having to purchase missing txns for a wanted block on the secondary market could add another threshold for bots and further reduce their advantage.

 ## Current Status
 Currently, The Validathor exists as a one-player prototype in vanilla HTML, CSS, and JS.
+It is written with the help of Cursor IDE, mostly Claude 3.5 sonnet.
 I don't have the skills (yet) to create a true web3 game, so if you want to join in building it, I would be very happy.
 If you'd like to steal the idea, I would only be a little happy.